Calgary elephants swap Canadian winters for warmer Washington

 The zoo, which lies on an island on the Bow River, was hit by flooding in June during torrential rainfall across southern Alberta, although the elephants were able to stay in their enclosure.

-Earlier this year Calgary Zoo announced its bull elephant, Spike, born in Miami, would be moving back to Florida as part of their programme to rehome the herd in warmer regions.
+Earlier this year Calgary Zoo announced its bull elephant, Spike, born in Miami, would be moving back to Florida as part of their program to rehome the herd in warmer regions.

 Toronto Zoo is also moving its three elephants to a sanctuary in California later this year.